-In the first and second quarters of fiscal year 2004, we implemented plans to reduce costs in an effort to return to profitability.
-The restructuring charges that resulted from these cost reduction efforts followed the outsourcing of certain of our manufacturing to Jabil in fiscal year 2003, plans to outsource manufacturing of certain automation products in the U.K, and other headcount reductions.
-These plans to reduce costs impacted both of our operating segments, DLTG and SSG, as well as corporate functions.
+In the first nine months of fiscal year 2004, we implemented plans to reduce costs in an effort to return to profitability.
+The restructuring charges that resulted from these cost reduction efforts resulted from:

+- Plans to consolidate most of the operations supporting our two business segments; - Additional headcount reductions and costs following the outsourcing of certain of our manufacturing to Jabil in fiscal year 2003; - Plans to outsource manufacturing of certain automation products in the U.K; and - Other headcount reductions.

+These plans to reduce costs impacted both of our operating segments, DLT and Storage Solutions, as well as corporate functions.